Sedation Dentistry in Pembroke, ON

-Oral sedation involves taking a medication that puts you in a deep state of relaxation.
-The medication is typically administered at least an hour in advance so it has time to take effect before your procedure.
-It’s important to note that oral sedation doesn’t actually put you to sleep, but you won’t feel any pain or remember the procedure when it’s finished.
+Oral sedation involves taking a medication by mouth that puts you in a deep state of relaxation.
+We’ll administer this type of sedation at least one hour in advance, so it’ll have time to take effect before your procedure.
+While oral sedation doesn’t actually put you to sleep, you won’t feel any pain or remember the procedure when it’s finished.

-Because it takes some time for the effects to wear off, you’ll need to arrange for someone to drive you to and from your appointment.
+Because it takes some time for the effects to wear off, you’ll need to arrange for someone you trust to drive you to and from your appointment.
 It’s normal to experience some nausea and dizziness following oral conscious sedation, though any effects should fade within 24 hours.

 Nitrous oxide, commonly referred to as laughing gas, has been a popular form of sedation for many years.
-By simply breathing the gas through a small nasal mask, you’ll feel a relaxed and lightheaded sedation that will keep you comfortable in the dental chair.
-You’ll remain conscious and responsive throughout your treatment, though you won’t remember it when you wake up.
+By simply breathing in the gas through a small nasal mask, you’ll feel relaxed with light sedation that’ll keep you comfortable in the dental chair.
+You’ll remain conscious and responsive throughout your treatment, although you won’t remember it when you wake up.

-Nitrous oxide wears off faster than oral sedation, but we still recommend that you don’t drive home from your appointment.
+Nitrous oxide wears off faster than oral sedation, but we still recommend having someone accompany you home from your appointment.
 Afterward, you’ll be able to carry out your day as normal.

 Beyond needing a ride home, you may have to stay in the hospital briefly after undergoing general anesthesia to make sure you don’t experience any side effects.
-Dr. Munro is one of the few dentists in the area who offers hospital privileges for general anesthesia patients, taking extra care to make sure you’re supervised and safe throughout your treatment.
+Thankfully, Dr. Munro is one of only a few dentists in the area who offer hospital privileges for general anesthesia patients.

 Frequently Asked Questions

 Is dental sedation safe?

 As long as it’s administered by a licensed sedation dentist such as Dr. Munro, dental sedation is completely safe.
 A member of our team will monitor your vital signs throughout the procedure to ensure they remain stable.
 In the unlikely event that any issues arise, he’ll stop your treatment and reverse the sedation at once.